 Foreign Service Officer

 During your four years as an undergrad, you should be working on improving skills that will help you with your future career.

 - In addition to your earned degree, employers are interested in your skills and work experience.

 - Use your time in college to apply for part time jobs that will help you get experience in your field of interest.

-- Employers are looking for workers who show qualities of a leader and works well as a team player!
+- Employers are looking for workers who show qualities of a leader and work well as a team player!

 Use our four-year Career Plan to help guide you through your college journey towards a successful career.

 A+ Scholarship Award 2012:

 This year’s A+ Scholarship for the Department of Languages and Literature was awarded to Kelia Dufrene.
 Kelia graduated from John Curtis High School in May 2012 with a 3.5 gpa, and is currently majoring in English Education.
 The A+ Scholarship amounts to $250/semester for four semesters.
 This year, the department raised enough money that, for the fall 2013 scholarship drive, we will award two scholarships.

 A+ Scholarship Award 2013: